 (2019, 58 min, single-channel)

-All I see is you is a diagnostic look into modern Kurdistan, following a teenage girl uncovering a potential interest in filmmaking, a lonesome widow singing the songs of her life and a group of philosophy students working as butchers and beekeepers.
-Conceptually guided by the topic of glorification, the film is structured into acts of intervention in the protagonists’ everyday life.
+All I see is you (’58, 4K, 4×3) is a diagnostic look into modern Kurdistan, following a teenage girl uncovering an interest in filmmaking, a lonesome widow singing the songs of her life and a group of philosophy students preparing a BBQ.
+The chapters revolve around taking the portrait of the protagonist as acts of intervention in their everyday life.
 In doing so, the before and after of the portrait allow a glimpse into the effects and meaning of creating an image for the portrayed.
-Drafting these cinematic scenes became a tool of analysis in the lead up to the initial shoot, attributing specific probs to specific people.
-What is hidden in the multitude of these decisions in order to film, is cinema’s impact on the people it wishes to narrate.
+Drafting these cinematic scenes becomes a tool of analysis in the lead up to the initial shoot, attributing specific props to specific people.
+What is hidden in the multitude of these decisions — just in order to film — is cinema’s impact on the people it wishes to narrate.